The opinions expressed in this article reflect those of the author.

 As an HR professional who has dealt with endless compensation conversations, policies, and negotiations, the idea of adopting and implementing fixed salary tiers for all employees does spark some intrigue.

 Jet.com is not the only company to implement such a policy.
 Reddit.com, for example, implemented fixed salary tiers for an additional reason: to close the gender pay gap.
 As the Wall Street Journal reported, “Reddit Inc.’s [former] interim chief executive, Ellen Pao, says that pay negotiations put women at a disadvantage because men negotiate harder than women...Many bosses are trying to come up with ways to attract and retain heterogeneous workforces, and they see pay and benefits as a crucial lever.”
 Further, having a fixed salary tier may alleviate concerns about unequal pay practices based on all segments of diversity.
 The difference in negotiation capability and the potential bias that exists in salary decisions for the same role are no longer relevant.

-But is such an approach worth it?
-Selfishly, it would solve for many of the HR challenges that come with a fluid, individual-based compensation approach.
+But is such are fixed salary tiers worth it?
+Selfishly, switching your compensation strategy would solve for many of the HR challenges that come with a fluid, individual-based compensation approach.
 However, when it comes to employee engagement, there are significant pros and cons.

 How do fixed salary tiers support the above claims?
 For employees, the practice ends their nagging fear that their peers make more money for doing the exact same job.
 The entire workforce has visibility into what others are making.

 Further, the only way for employees to make more money is to go above and beyond in their current roles to get promoted into a higher salary bracket.
 Employees know upfront what their earning potential is going to be at any level of the organization—allowing them to personally decide whether the available roles are financially aligned with their aspirations and needs.